jaeksoft/opensearchserver/src/doc/en/documentation/api_v1/delete.md

 ### HTTP response

-This indicates that 14 documents has been deleted from the index:
+The following indicates that 14 documents have been deleted from the index:

 ```xml
 <response>